Unboxed-Software/solana-course/content/serialize-instruction-data.md

 }
 ```

 The method shown above first creates a large enough buffer for our object, then encodes `{ ...this, variant: 0 }` into the buffer.
-Because the `Movie` class definition contains 3 of the 4 properties required by the buffer layout and uses the same naming, we could use it directly with the spread operator and just add the `variant` property.
+Because the `Movie` class definition contains 3 of the 4 properties required by the buffer layout and uses the same naming, we can use it directly with the spread operator and just add the `variant` property.
 Finally, the method returns a new buffer that leaves off the unused portion of the original.

 ### 4. Send transaction when user submits form